beallej/krlx-app/README.txt

 Instruction to install:

-As you clone the project, the Google Calendar API key will be missing.
-You will need to create a new file in the repository (folder KRLX) named GoogleCalCredentials.txt.
+* When you clone the project, the Google Calendar API key will be missing.
+You will need to add a new file in the directory (folder KRLX) named GoogleCalCredentials.txt.
 The text contains only the API key.
+Then, drag the file into the Project Navigator in Xcode (The folder tab under the left menu, that lists all of the files in a hierarchical layout).
 We use a SidebarMenu library (created by Simon Ng) which will be installed as you download and pull the repository.
+* Also, since KRLX does not stream during the summer, we have a dummy radio station in our app.
+To change back to KRLX, go to line 25 in AppDelegate.swift, uncomment that line, and comment the line below.

+Other Notes:
+* In the summer, KRLX does not stream, so the schedule table may be empty depending on the actions of the calendar creator.
+* In NewsTableViewController, ArticleViewController, and RecentlyHeardTableViewController we scrape from the KRLX website.
+There is some incorrect HTML tagging on the website, and that causes some output (ex "HTML parser error") in the console.
+We do not have access to the code that creates that out; it is in a library, so we were not able to suppress it.

 ------Do we need library installation?
 I think no right???----

 Note to future developers:
-- All basic functions are complete and functional.
+* All basic functions are complete and functional.
 We commented our code extensively following Ibrahim's request.
-- If the website structure changes, certain aspects of the project will no longer be valid (News and recently Heard).
-Future developement of this project can attempt to access the Joomla database which will potentially be more stable and fast.
+* If the website structure changes, certain aspects of the project will no longer be valid (News and recently Heard).
+Future development of this project can attempt to access the Joomla database which will potentially be more stable and fast.